minaminao/ctf-blockchain/README.md

 ## Ethereum

 Note:
-- If the attack is only valid for a particular version of Solidity and not for the latest version, the version is noted at the end of the title.
+- If an attack is only valid for a particular version of Solidity and not for the latest version, the version is noted at the end of the heading.
-- To avoid notation fluctuations, terminology is unified with the Solidity keyword as much as possible, and the Ethereum Virtual Machine (EVM) keyword is kept to a minimum.
+- To avoid notation fluctuations, EVM terms are avoided as much as possible and Solidity terms are used.

 ### Ethereum/contract basics
-- These can be solved if you know the basic mechanics of Ethereum, [the basic language specification of Solidity](https://docs.soliditylang.org/en/latest/), and the basic operation of contracts.
+- These challenges can be solved if you know the basic mechanics of Ethereum, [the basic language specification of Solidity](https://docs.soliditylang.org/en/latest/), and the basic operation of contracts.

 | Challenge                                                        | Note, Keyword          |
 | ---------------------------------------------------------------- | ---------------------- |